MicrosoftDocs/visualstudio-docs/docs/ide/visual-studio-github-copilot-troubleshooting.md

 ## Copilot service is unavailable
 Sometimes, the Copilot service itself might be down.
->Action: In this case, please wait.
+**Action:** In this case, please wait.
 The service will be back shortly.
-You can check the status of the service on the [GitHub Status](https://www.githubstatus.com/).
+You can check the status of the service on [GitHub Status](https://www.githubstatus.com/).

 ## Refresh your credentials
 Due to the expected timeout you'll need to occasionally refresh your credentials.